-From a purely financial standpoint, the equation to solve is: What is the probability that your expected retirement income along with your portfolio (and its growth) will support the spending needs and desires of you and any dependents?
+From a purely financial standpoint, the equation to solve to answer the “can I retire yet” question is: What is the probability that your expected retirement income along with your portfolio (and its growth) will support the spending needs and desires of you and any dependents?
 To solve most equations, you need to understand and apply the variables correctly, and this equation is no different.

 In this case, the variables are your timing (when are you hoping to retire?), expected future income (outside of your portfolio), spending desire (required cash flow), and your portfolio characteristics (asset location, allocation, and risk tolerance).
 Not only do these variables form the pillars of your retirement plan, but they are also interdependent upon each other.
 To further complicate the equation, it is vital to understand the legal and regulatory hurdles that exist along the way.

 Ultimately, the decision of when to retire is woven into everything from your risk tolerance to tax and regulatory considerations.
 Your life-expectancy and family history will play important roles as well.
 Somebody who does not expect to live quite as long may want to retire a little bit earlier, where-as somebody with a longer life expectancy will potentially need to consider the longer time horizon and potentially work a few years longer than “full retirement age”.
 It is also a highly emotional decision.